Stridemann/DogDevice/README.md

    - R: 1 - Debug packages received (during menu is opened)
    - Dif: 1 - Debug packages lost (to measure communication quality).
 Increase Pow setting (up to 3) to increase transmitter power for better quality.
    - Ret: 1 - Amount of retries to synchronize time with other device

+Troubleshooting/Debug messages displayed:
+* Sync 0 - (on device start) initial time synchronization.
+Hides after 1 sec.
+If label do not hides after 5-7 sec this indicates issues in communication between devices:
+   - Distance between devices is too big and radio transmitter power is not enough.
+Try increase "Pow" setting in device menu to 3.
+   - Check ID in both devices (in menu).
+One device should have ID: 0, other device ID: 1.
+   - Devices are too close to each other (less than 1 feet), in this case sometimes they are not able to communicate too.
+* Sync... - (after pressing a button) synchronization between devices.
+Hides after 1 sec.
+If not - read previous item.